microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcbulkdisasterrecoveryfailover.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the entity that performs a bulk disaster recovery failover action using the executeAction API.
-This action initiates the activation of cross-region disaster recovery that restores a temporary cloud PC in the backup region from a cross-region snapshot if the original region experiences an outage.
+This action initiates the activation of cross-region disaster recovery that restores a temporary Cloud PC in the backup region from a cross-region snapshot if the original region experiences an outage.

 Inherits from [cloudPcBulkAction](../resources/cloudpcbulkaction.md).

-## Methods

 ## Properties
 |Property|Type|Description|